 - 2.75 Access to shade on streets and in spaces is an essential part of adapting our public realm to a hotter future.
-This can be accomplished through: - Natural approaches: e.g. street trees and planting - Temporary approaches: e.g. canopies, parasols and other shading in the public realm - Built form approaches: e.g. arcades and overhangs on building ground floors along streets, canopies on bus stops and covered seating areas - 2.76 The cooling effects of water, green infrastructure and appropriate materials in public and amenity spaces have been noted in other themes above.
-They can play multiple roles, including surface water management, areas for relaxation, gathering, children's play, space for exercise and recreation.
+This can be accomplished through: - Natural approaches: e.g. street trees and planting - Temporary approaches: e.g. canopies, parasols and other shading in the public realm - Built form approaches: e.g. arcades and overhangs on building ground floors along streets, canopies on bus stops and covered seating areas - infrastructure and appropriate materials in public and amenity spaces have been noted in other themes above.
+They can play multiple roles, including surface water management, areas for relaxation, gathering, children's play, space for exercise and recreation